sofian/machine-as-artist-paper/Notes.md

 We could imagine someone with a non-artistic occupation (e.g., a stay-at-home parent, a lawyer, a construction worker, etc.) who would wake up one morning, create a poem and post it online, which would then drag people's attention and win a prize within a professional poets environment.

 Is that person an artist?
+* (+) They created an artwork that was shown in an artistic context.
+* (-) They do not define themselves as artists.
+* (-) They are not pursuing an artistic career.
+* (-) They do not have a sustained artistic practice (the "art" kind of "happened" out of the blue, out of context, outside of practice).

 #### Example 2: Children